19 Types Of Garden Hoes (Designs & Uses)

 Field Hoes

-Field hoe While draw hoes are useful in loosening some weeds in your garden, if you want to really tackle weeds with a hoe, you’re better off opting for a field hoe.
-These types of garden hoes are like draw hoes but are built to withstand even tougher jobs, making them perfect for tangled weeds.
+While draw hoes are useful in loosening some weeds in your garden, if you want to really tackle weeds, you’re better off opting for a field hoe.
+These types are like draw hoes but are built to withstand even tougher jobs, making them perfect for tangled weeds.

-A field hoe, much like a draw hoe, usually has a long handle and a wide head.
-The head of a field hoe, though, features a strong blade that can cut deeper into the ground, helping tug organic material towards you after you dig the hoe into the ground.
-For the best results, make sure you apply your hoe to the soil at a 45-degree angle.
+Much like a draw hoe, they usually have a long handle and a wide head.
+The head of a field hoe, though, features a strong blade that can cut deeper into the ground, helping tug organic material towards you after you dig into the ground.
+For the best results, make sure you apply your blade to the soil at a 45-degree angle.

 Scuffle Hoes